pavel-2020/devextreme-documentation/api-reference/50 Common/utils/viz/exportWidgets(widgetInstances).md

         [ widgetInstanceP_1, widgetInstanceP_2, ..., widgetInstanceP_R ]
     ]

-Each nested array contains widget instances that should be in the same row in the exported document.
+Each nested array contains UI component instances that should be in the same row in the exported document.

 ---
 #include common-demobutton with {